damdamo/SVSKit/README.md

 - Create a Petri net / fire a transition
 - Create a set of predicate structures containing all markings that satisfy a CTL formula.
 - Check if a marking satisfies a CTL formula.
-- PNML parser, to import Petri nets from `pnml` file from a local source or an url.
+- PNML parser, to import Petri nets from `pnml` file from a local source or a url.

 ## CTL syntax